tsaie79/virtual-kubelet-cmd/README.md

-# Steps to Create a Pod with a Shell Script
+# Procedure to Deploy a Pod Executing a Shell Script
 - The `image` field is defined as a shell script.
 This means that the `image` field corresponds to the name of `volumeMounts`.
 - Use a `configMap` to store the shell script.
 - Use `volumeMounts` to mount the script into the container.
 - The `command` and `args` fields are used to execute the script.

 Here's an example of how to create a pod that runs a shell script:
 ```yaml
 kind: ConfigMap
 apiVersion: v1